dobrovv/StockView/README.md

-An android application to view stock market statistics
+An android application to view the stock market statistics